Kotlin/kotlinx.serialization/docs/building.md

 }
 ```

-Note that by default, only one Native target is built (the one that is the current host, e.g. `macosX64` on Intel Mac machines, `linuxX64` on linux machines, etc).
+Note that by default, only one Native target is built (the one that is the current host, e.g. `macosX64` on Intel Mac machines, `linuxX64` on linux machines, etc.).
 To compile and publish all Native artifacts, not only the host one, use Gradle property `native.deploy=true`.

 To use snapshot version of compiler (if you have built and install it from sources), use flag `-Pbootstrap`.